FlaviaTG/BioPopWork/README.md

 ```
 samtools idxstats sample.TGCGAGAC.aln.sam.sort.bam | cut -f 1 | grep -w -f AUTOSOMES-chr.txt | xargs samtools view -b sample.TGCGAGAC.aln.sam.sort.bam > ./AUTOSOMES-CHR/sample.TGCGAGAC.aln.sam.sort.bam.AUTOSOMES.bam
 ```
-### In a loop could take 4 hours, run a job and see example `Job-samtools-split.sh`
+### In a loop could take 4 hours.
+Run it in a job.
+See example `Job-samtools-split.sh`
 ```
 for file in *.aln.sam.sort.bam ; do samtools idxstats $file | cut -f 1 | grep -w -f AUTOSOMES-chr.txt | xargs samtools view -b $file > ./AUTOSOMES-CHR/$file.AUTOSOMES.bam; done
 ```
-#### Need to sort and index the new bam splited files for downstream analysis.
+#### Need to sort and index
+Every time you create a new bam it has to be indexed and sorted for downstream analysis.
 See job example `Job-sort-index.sh`
 ```
 for i in *bam; do samtools sort $i -o $i.sorted.bam;done
 for i in *sorted.bam; do samtools index $i;done